 The bottom line is that there are more preparations of fiber, done by hand or done by machine, available to the handspinner now than at any time before.

 A true handcombed top is the only thing from which you can spin a traditional worsted yarn.
 For a worsted yarn, all the fibers are parallel, smoothed down into the yarn with the air squeezed out, and there is no twist in the drafting zone.
-This prep is really best suited to true worsted spinning, but can be spun semiworsted (using woolen technique).
+This prep is really best suited to true worsted spinning, but it can be spun semiworsted (using woolen technique).

 A commercial top is a machine-produced variant of the above.
 The fibers are mostly all parallel, but whereas a true combed top will present them tip first every time, a commercial top does not.
 This causes commercial top to draft a little less smoothly than true handcombed top, a tendency that is heightened by the fact that commercial top will often become a little compacted in shipping and storage, while handcombed tops are usually very fresh.
 Once you’re used to this prep, you can spin a pretty fair worsted yarn, a pretty fair woolen-ish yarn, or a range of yarns in between.